meutraa/mm/README.md

 cd "$HOME/mm/server.org/@account:tserver.org" || exit
 FONT="Inconsolata:size=28"

 # To add a room to dmenu add it with a name to this variable.
+Required this time.
 ALIASES="roomName1=!roomId1:server.org
 roomName2=!roomId2:server.org"